Care instructions

 • Very robust and easy to care for

-• It also tolerates drier indoor air well.
+• Also tolerates drier indoor air well

-• More sensitive to direct sunlight
+• More sensitive to direct sun

 • Benefits from regular oiling